-An OtherCode: section must contain a single parameter named Source in the form:
+An OtherCode: section may either be empty or contain a single parameter named Source in the form:

+'''

 Source=fname

+'''

 where fname is the path to the skool file from which to generate the secondary disassembly.
+If the Source parameter is not provided, its value defaults to CodeID.skool.